andreina-francisco/andreina-francisco.github.io/_posts/2020-08-27-leadership-workshop.md

 ---

-One of those things that have been in the back of my mind for a very long time is hearing Asa Cajander talk about leadership courses.
+One of those things that have been in the back of my mind for a very long time is hearing Åsa Cajander talk about leadership courses.
 I've heard her talk about how useful and inspiring those courses can be, and she even wrote a [blog post](https://www.asacajander.se/2019/06/05/celebrating-finishing-my-10th-leadership-course/) about how many leadership courses she has taken!